Autonomous Emergency Braking (AEB) Definition and Meaning

 Autonomous Emergency Braking (AEB) is a modern safety feature that automatically hits the brakes if you’re about to crash.

-It keeps an eye on the road ahead using radar and cameras to spot possible collisions.
-If it sees something dangerous, it steps in to help stop the car and prevent an accident.
+It monitors the road ahead using radar and cameras to spot possible collisions.
+If it sees something dangerous, it intervenes to help stop the car and prevent an accident.

 Research shows that AEB can cut rear-end crashes by almost half, making driving safer for everyone.